AndePark/AndePark/README.md

 ## 👋 Hi, my name is Andrew Park
 - 👀 I will have completed my degree in Computer Science from the University of British Columbia in May 2025.
-- 🌱 I am most confident in Java, JavaScript, and Python.
+- 🌱 I am most confident in Java, React, Python, and TypeScript.
+- 💻 I'm currently working on building a web app that's designed to help kids with learning delays.
+This idea came about because of my part time role as an English tutor where a lot of my students struggle with sounding out things like letters.
+The web app is built with these students in mind, so features like games, flash card, and playback are key.

 ## 🌐 Webpage
 [![Visit My Website](https://img.shields.io/badge/Webpage-Visit%20Now-blue?style=for-the-badge&logo=google-chrome&logoColor=white)](https://personal-website-4-24si.onrender.com/)